eusebiuuu/oop-project/workflow.md

 - [ ] Integrate time dimension (and periodicity) in the project
 - [ ] Find the optimal path(s) between 2 cities depending on a given criteria (time, price, combination of these 2, maybe list of paths that respect a threshold?)
 - [ ] Integrate SystemAdmin functionalities
-- Hand in the project (check the indications)
-- Project recap and presentation preparation
 - Enrich the project & add to resume